ramteid/EbayKleinanzeigenCrawler/README.md

 * (After each change to the code) Build the app with `docker-compose build`
 * Start the container with `docker-compose up`
 * Send /help to the Telegram bot for instructions
-* Currently no mobile browser links are supported, it only works with Desktop-Browser links (e. g. https://www.ebay-kleinanzeigen.de/....)
+* Currently no mobile browser links are supported, it only works with Desktop-Browser links (e. g. https://www.kleinanzeigen.de/....)
-* Ebay Kleinanzeigen blocks requests when there are too many requests.
+* Kleinanzeigen blocks requests when there are too many requests.
 This software considers this limit.
 * This software is work in progress.
 There are many TODOs in the code.
 Feel free to contribute :-)

 ## Example usage